Evoking Change

 The overall purpose of the assessment phase is to develop a descriptive model of the organization.
 The accuracy and comprehensiveness of this model are critical as they will be used to guide the intervention and follow-up phases of the consultation process.
 Some of the more specific goals of the assessment phase include:

--to describe the systemic processes and relationships within the business
+• To describe the systemic processes and relationships within the business.

--to determine what processes facilitate and/or retard business growth
+• To determine what processes facilitate and/or retard business growth.

--to determine whether the nature of the problem within the business is systemic or individual in nature
+• To determine whether the nature of the problem within the business is systemic or individual in nature.

--to understand what type of interventions are most likely to provide the changes necessary for effective business operation
+• To understand what type of interventions are most likely to provide the changes necessary for effective business operation.

 The assessment is generally multi-level (different levels and subsystems of the organization are assessed) and multi-method (the assessment often includes observational, interview, and written methods).
 The overriding goal of the assessment phase is to gather all relevant information which can be used to formulate an action plan.

-Evaluation and follow-up is the final stage of the consultaion process.
+The implementation of this action plan is the intervention phase.
+Interventions are varied and multi-faceted, but often include social skill training, team building, conflict resolution, management training, and creating new boundaries, structure, and policies.
+Interventions are collaboratively designed (between me and relevant personnel within the organization) and mutually agreed upon.
+Evaluation and follow-up is the final stage of the consultation process.
 The purpose of this phase is to determine the efficacy of the intervention(s) and the extent to which the goals of the consultation are met.
 Intervention follow-up data are used to further refine and customize the interventions to make them more relevant and effective.
 Like the intervention phase, the criteria for success and a time table for follow-up evaluation are planned collaboratively between the consultant and relevant personnel.

 A SAMPLING OF PAST CONSULTATION CLIENTS